tygakim/tygakim.github.io/_posts/2019-07-06-Writing-more-often.md

 Same goes with writing.
 Only one way to write more often..
 I should write more often.
 When we(at least I) try to write things, I care too much, plan too much.

-hmm what should I write about, is this sentence gramtically right? and I just fold my laptop.
+hmm what should I write about, is this sentence gramatically right? and I just fold my laptop.
 'Maybe later.'

 I don't let that happen tonight.
 I will just post it anyway.